Saadkhan-188/Forecasting-TTC-Subway-Delays-2022-2024-DSI_ML_Team8/README.md

 ## Business Objective

+### Solution

 We aimed to identify patterns in subway delay incidents and build predictive tools for:
 - Classifying delays by severity
 - Forecasting expected delay duration
 - Revealing operational hotspots by station, line, and delay code

-These insights help support:
+### Intended Outcome

 - Proactive staffing and resource planning
 - Transparent public communication